'Anger can be a very healthy emotion'

 What is something others may not know about you, that would surprise them if they knew?

 People might be surprised that I was a rugby player.
-That I was an engineer, and that I was drafted in the South African army for a year, in the first year that there was a draft.
+That I have a Masters degree in engineering before I entered psychology, and that I was drafted in the South African army for a year, in the first year that there was a draft.

 And an idea you hold to be true that you have that others might find controversial?